AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 ## Use cases

-Brands, Products, and Personas, enable two main use cases to ensure any generated content adheres to a brand's desired representation:
+Brand references enable two main use cases to ensure any generated content adheres to a brand's desired representation:

 * **Content generation** in GenStudio's [Create](/help/user-guide/create/overview.md) or [Content](/help/user-guide/content/overview.md) modes
 * [**Brand validation**](#brand-validation), which happens as part of the content creation process